-The following standards contain provisions which, through reference in this text, constitute provisions of this part of ISO/IEC 8859.
-At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this part of ISO/IEC 8859 are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.
-Members of IEC and ISO maintain registers of currently valid International Standards.
+The following normative documents contain provisions which, through reference in this text, constitute provisions of this part of ISO/IEC 8859.
+For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.
+However, parties to agreements based on this part of ISO/IEC 8859 are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
+For undated references, the latest edition of the normative document referred to applies.
+Members of ISO and IEC maintain registers of currently valid International Standards.

-ISO/IEC 2022:1994, Information technology - Character code structure and extension techniques.
+ISO/IEC 2022:1994, Information technology - Character code structure and extension techniques

-ISO/IEC 4873:1991, Information technology - ISO 8-bit code for information interchange - Structure and rules for implementation.
+ISO/IEC 4873:1991, Information technology - ISO 8-bit code for information interchange - Structure and rules for implementation

-ISO/IEC 8824-1:1995, Information technology - Abstract Syntax Notation One (ASN.1): Specification of basic notation.
+ISO/IEC 8824-1:1998, Information technology - Abstract Syntax Notation One (ASN.1): Specification of basic notation